bgigous/flask-webdev/notes.md

 4. add the script to source code (!)
 5. then run `flask db upgrade` to apply the migration

-    "For a first migration, this is effectively equivalent to calling db.create_all() , but in successive migrations the flask db upgrade command applies updates to the tables without affecting their contents."
+    "For a first migration, this is effectively equivalent to calling db.create_all(), but in successive migrations the flask db upgrade command applies updates to the tables without affecting their contents."

 Make sure *ALL* changes to your models are reflected in your migration scripts!
 Otherwise any `upgrade()` commands won't reflect what changes you ultimately made (and the result might look strange).

 Pretty much everyone goes shopping.
 Except maybe not your Uncle Steve, who fends for himself out in the woods and hunts his own food.
-Anyway that's why all users who sign up are "shoppers"

-Pretty much everyone goes shopping.
-Except maybe not your Uncle Steve, who fends for himself out in the woods and hunts his own food.
-Anyway that's why all users who sign up are "shoppers"
+Anyway that's why all users who sign up are "Fans"

 I ADDED FLASK_APP=ragtime.py TO BASHRC SCRIPT FOR CONVENIENCE